 Karen Kukil, associate curator for special collections, will give an illustrated talk in November at the 2019 Charleston to Charleston Literary Festival on “Virginia Woolf and Sylvia Plath: Insights from the Archives at Smith College.”

 Yoosun Park, associate professor of social work, is the author of Facilitating Injustice: The Complicity of Social Workers in the Forced Removal and Incarceration of Japanese Americans, 1941-1946 (Oxford University Press).

-“The Blink of Our Lifetimes: The Ecology of Dust,” a digital photography exhibition by Pamela Petro, a lecturer in English language and literature, is on view until December 20 at Brown University’s Watson Institute.
+“The Blink of Our Lifetimes: The Ecology of Dusk,” a digital photography exhibition by Pamela Petro, a lecturer in English language and literature, is on view until December 20 at Brown University’s Watson Institute.

 Elizabeth Stordeur Pryor, associate professor of history, spoke in September at Virginia Commonwealth University on “The N-word: History, Race and the College Classroom.”
 Her talk at VCU’s Humanities Research Center is part of a lecture series exploring the past, present and future of African Americans in Virginia and the U.S.

 Maria Wood ’18 is the new executive director of Chestertown RiverArts in Chestertown, Maryland.
 Wood, who had been serving as the organization’s education manager, earned a degree in American studies from Smith.